GTPB/ELB18F/NGS.md

 The read identifiers are the same, in the same order (though the sequences are not).
 This is because they are readings of the same fragment, one (_1) in the forward and another (_2) in the reverse direction.
 Often the indication of forward and reverse is in the identifier itself.
 </p></details>

 **NOTE**: Turn on the green light when you're finished.
-Don't hesitate to ask questions and to turn on the red light if you're having issues.
+Assess how well you achieve the learning outcome.
+For this, see how well you responded to the different questions during the activities and also make the following questions to yourself.

 **QUESTION**: How well do you understand the content of a fastQ file?

+**QUESTION**: Can you manually calculate the probability of error associated to any given base in a fastq file?

 **QUESTION**: Did you understand the difference between single-end and paired-end reads?